cysouw/diathesis/text/c03_prepositions.md

 However, there are also many verbs that allow for a *mit* prepositional phrase that expresses a lexical-specific role.
 This occurs in the following situations (with some verbs allowing for multiple options):

-- Verbs for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass ...* complement clause [@Next a], see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass ...* complement clause [@next a], see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
-- Verbs for which the *mit* prepositional phrase shows an alternation with a nominative subject [@Next b], see [@sec:prepositions-transitive-conciliative; @sec:prepositions-intransitive-preposition-anticausative; @sec:prepositions-fabricative-accusative] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs for which the *mit* prepositional phrase shows an alternation with a nominative subject [@next b], see [@sec:prepositions-transitive-conciliative; @sec:prepositions-intransitive-preposition-anticausative; @sec:prepositions-fabricative-accusative] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
-- Verbs for which the *mit* prepositional phrase shows an alternation with an accusative object, [@Next c], see [@sec:prepositions-governed-antipassive; @sec:prepositions-mit-antipassive; @sec:prepositions-mit-reciprocal-antipassive; @sec:prepositions-instrument-applicative], with reflexive pronouns in [@sec:reflexive-mit-antipassive] and with preverbs in [@sec:preverb-antipassive-dative-accusative; @sec:preverb-applicative; @sec:preverb-applicative-antipassive]
+- Verbs for which the *mit* prepositional phrase shows an alternation with an accusative object, [@next c], see [@sec:prepositions-governed-antipassive; @sec:prepositions-mit-antipassive; @sec:prepositions-mit-reciprocal-antipassive; @sec:prepositions-instrument-applicative], with reflexive pronouns in [@sec:reflexive-mit-antipassive] and with preverbs in [@sec:preverb-antipassive-dative-accusative; @sec:preverb-applicative; @sec:preverb-applicative-antipassive]
-- Verbs for which the *mit* prepositional phrase expresses a lexical-specific reciprocal role as indicated by the option to use *miteinander* [@Next d], see [@sec:prepositions-bare-reciprocal; @sec:prepositions-mit-reciprocal-antipassive] and with reflexive pronouns in [@sec:reflexive-real-reciprocals; @sec:reflexive-mit-antipassive].
+- Verbs for which the *mit* prepositional phrase expresses a lexical-specific reciprocal role as indicated by the option to use *miteinander* [@next d], see [@sec:prepositions-bare-reciprocal; @sec:prepositions-mit-reciprocal-antipassive] and with reflexive pronouns in [@sec:reflexive-real-reciprocals; @sec:reflexive-mit-antipassive].

 :::ex
 a.
 Ich kämpfe mit der Krankheit.
 Ich kämpfe damit, dass ich krank bin.